I am a writer, too, kinda.

 I am also writing a novel.

 These were the phrases always trotted out when I had a desk job and never had the mental state or time to write.
 For years, I had countless beginning drafts of a novel languishing in my Google Drive—I had always wanted to write fiction, but my body was slowly falling to the inertia of a monotonous work-life routine.
 I would wake up and prepare myself for the day, commute on a train to work hunched over the distractions of my phone, sit at a desk job for the better part of the day, occasionally go and meet friends afterward, sleep, and repeat.
 My mind was always exhausted from the labor of filing and responding to endless emails, attending meetings, and coming up with creative copy for a marketing job.
 Yoga just barely kept me from burning out.
 The three pages of the beginnings of a novel collected digital dust.

-Excerpt from the new Zine: Volume 21, now available
+Excerpt from Volume 21, now available

 Banner photo of Rafael Vargas in Costa Rica by Sol Sun Media.